yoons4/vite-loginpage-project/README.md

 # vite-loginpage-project
-This project is based on Vite, a new frontend tooling.
+This project's environment is Vite, a branch new frontend tooling.